-Brad resides in downtown Jasper, Indiana, with his wife, Cara, children Finley and Carter, and rescue dog named Quincy.
+Brad resides outside of Charleston, South Carolina with his wife, Cara, children Finley and Carter, and rescue dog named Quincy.

 You should contact Brad if you are interested in learning more about how the Council is supporting and engaging community foundations, sharing stories about your work, or gaining connections to colleagues or resources that can help improve community philanthropy at your foundation.